AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 and a set of transformation and filtering operations that are useful when operating on sets of particles.
 For examples of these features in use, please see :cpp:`Tests/Particles/`.

-Finally, the parallel communiciation of particle data has been ported and optimized for performance on GPU platforms.
+Finally, the parallel communication of particle data has been ported and optimized for performance on GPU platforms.
 This includes :cpp:`Redistribute()`, which moves particles back to the proper grids after their positions have changed, as well as :cpp:`fillNeighbors()` and :cpp:`updateNeighbors()`, which are used to exchange halo particles.
-As with :cpp:`MultiFab` data, these have been designed to minimize host / device traffic as much as possible, and can take advantange of the Cuda-aware MPI implementations available on platforms such as ORNL's Summit.
+As with :cpp:`MultiFab` data, these have been designed to minimize host / device traffic as much as possible, and can take advantage of the Cuda-aware MPI implementations available on platforms such as ORNL's Summit.

 Profiling with GPUs